Differences between adjustable and fixed loans

-You can choose a fixed-rate loan to lock in a low rate.
-People select fixed-rate loans when interest rates are low and they want to lock in at this low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide greater monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we'd love to assist you in locking a fixed-rate at the best rate currently available.
-Call Reliance Mortgage Service, Inc at 562 320-0510 for details.
+Borrowers might choose a fixed-rate loan to lock in a low interest rate.
+Borrowers select these types of loans when interest rates are low and they want to lock in the low rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer more monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we'd love to help you lock in a fixed-rate at a favorable rate.
+Call Reliance Mortgage Service, Inc at 562 320-0510 to learn more.

-There are many different kinds of Adjustable Rate Mortgages.
-Generally, interest rates on ARMs are based on an outside index.
-Some examples of outside indexes are: the 6-month Certificate of Deposit (CD) rate, the 1 year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+There are many types of Adjustable Rate Mortgages.
+Generally, the interest rates on ARMs are based on a federal index.
+A few of these are: the 6-month Certificate of Deposit (CD) rate, the 1 year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

-ARMs most often have the lowest, most attractive rates toward the start of the loan.
-They guarantee the lower interest rate for an initial period that varies greatly.
-You've probably read about 5/1 or 3/1 ARMs.
-In these loans, the initial rate is set for three or five years.
-After this period it adjusts every year.
-These loans are fixed for a certain number of years (3 or 5), then adjust.
-These loans are best for people who anticipate moving in three or five years.
-These types of adjustable rate programs most benefit borrowers who will move before the initial lock expires.
+ARMs usually start at a very low rate that usually increases as the loan ages.
+You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
+For these loans, the introductory rate is set for three or five years.
+It then adjusts every year.
+These loans are fixed for a certain number of years (3 or 5), then adjust after the initial period.
+These loans are usually best for borrowers who expect to move in three or five years.
+These types of adjustable rate loans are best for borrowers who plan to move before the initial lock expires.

-You might choose an Adjustable Rate Mortgage to take advantage of a lower initial interest rate and count on moving, refinancing or absorbing the higher rate after the introductory rate goes up.
-ARMs can be risky when housing prices go down because homeowners can get stuck with rates that go up when they cannot sell their home or refinance with a lower property value.
+You might choose an ARM to take advantage of a very low introductory interest rate and count on moving, refinancing or simply absorbing the higher rate after the introductory rate expires.
+ARMs can be risky in a down market because homeowners can get stuck with increasing rates if they cannot sell their home or refinance with a lower property value.